How Men Wear Skirts Without Fear of Stereotypes

 If you want to face these fears and wear skirts, dresses, heels, or whatever feels right, start by looking at the five areas below.

-For those who live a country with anti-LGBTQ+ laws or feel unsafe wearing skirts, some recommendations may not apply to you.
+If you live a place with anti-LGBT laws or feel unsafe wearing skirts, some recommendations may not apply to you.

 When considering skirts, ask yourself what fears arise and where they stem from.
 A fear of being assumed gay or trans is surface level.
 Underlying fears often fall into six categories: